gardener-attic/component-spec/doc/proposal/04-local-blobs.md

 ...
 ```

-The *Component Repository* (in case it supports directs OCI access) could also provide some derived *globalAccessInfo* containing the location in an OCI registry:
+The *Component Repository* (in case it supports direct OCI access) could also provide some derived *globalAccessInfo* additionally containing the location in an OCI registry:

 ```
 imageReference: <repository prefix>/gardener/specialimage@sha:...